Status

 This How-To makes use of widely available reference boards.
 You need to have at least 5 boards:

-• One used as a sink Node and connected to a PC via USB (to use Wirepas Terminal), OR connected to a gateway (to use pythons scripts to test communication).
+• One used as a sink Node and connected via USB to a PC running gateway services, OR connected to a gateway (to use pythons scripts to test communication).

-• At least 4 boards to be used as nodes in the mesh network.
+• At least 4 boards to be used as nodes in the mesh network, with their associated USB cables.
 Each board should have at least 2 buttons and one led.

 Table 1 below gives the boards that are supported.
+It is possible to mix different boards and radio chipsets as long as they are compatible with Wirepas.
 Sink and nodes do not need to have the same radio chipset to be compatible with each other.

 Chipset